 Extra pair of comfortable shoes

 Shoes can easily get dirty, and worse, they can get wet.
-Or, maybe a camper starts to develop a blister from the primary pair of "comfortable shoes."
+Hey, that can be evidence of kids having a great time!
 So, an extra pair always helps.

 Separate from "comfortable shoes" for a reason—flip flops serve a different purpose, and should be worn when there's a chance of water, at the pool, etc.

 While such items might be provided, it's always good to bring along a sleeping bag and extra sheets.

 When packing, it's always helpful to mentally visualize a day in the life.
 Such an exercise helps you remember to pack things like bath towels, which might otherwise be forgotten.